seanlowry/boulder_activity_finder/README.md

 # Boulder Activity Finder

 This project had been initially implemented as a project for CSCI 3308 at UCB.
-I have cloned it into my own repository on August 12, 2021 to continue work.
+I have cloned it into my own repository to continue work on August 12, 2021.

 Users will first be directed to a login screen where they will have the option to create an account or login.
 The user info entered on the registration page will be stored in a PostgresSQL database and will be accessed on future logins.